-Either ASCE/SEI 48-11 (previously ASCE manual 72) or ANSI/EIA/TIA 222 (Revisions F and G-1) can be used to check steel poles and tubular steel elements.
-Wood poles are checked against their ultimate stress and the fiber stress can be reduced with height according to ANSI O5.1-2002.
+Either ASCE/SEI 48-11 (previously ASCE manual 72) or other international standards can be used to check steel poles and tubular steel elements.
+Wood poles are checked against their ultimate stress and the fiber stress can be reduced with height according to ANSI O5.1 (2002, 2008 or 2015).
 PLS-POLE detects wood pole buckling by your choice of exact nonlinear analysis, the Gere and Carter method, the REA method or a user programmable method.
 Concrete poles are checked against a moment capacity diagram.
 The PLS-POLE manual describes how these checks are implemented and lists the assumptions made.

 In addition to these code checks PLS-POLE can calculate pairs of allowable wind and weight spans for a specified value of their ratio, or better yet, determine entire interaction diagrams between the allowable wind and weight spans.
 Optimum spotting performed with these interaction diagrams will result in a more economical solution than traditional spotting where a single wind and weight span pair is used.

 PLS-POLE makes extensive use of 3-d graphics to help you visualize your structure.
 We draw all elements as accurately as possible and let you view the structure from any direction making modeling mistakes immediately apparent.
 If you see a mistake you simply click on it to edit the problem element.